maargenton/go-fileutils/README.md

 - `{foo,bar}` matches one occurrence of either `foo` or `bar` within a path fragment
 - `**/` allows the subsequent fragment to be matched anywhere within the directory tree.
 It should always be followed by another fragment matching expression.

-Symbolic links are followed safely as needed, emitting a `ErrRecursiveSymlink` each time a filesystem location is visited again.
+Symbolic links are followed safely as needed, emitting an `ErrRecursiveSymlink` each time a filesystem location is visited again.

 #### Examples